Evaporated milk is the milder, unsweetened version of condensed milk – perfect for those not a fan of the intensely sweet flavor of condensed milk.

 Maybe you’re thinking about freezing your evaporated milk to prolong its shelf life.
 This probably isn’t the way to go, as it will separate once it is thawed after freezing.
 This will result in a loss of quality.

 Although you can try freezing your evaporated milk and see if you’re content with the quality after use.

 Because evaporated milk is canned, it can last a longer time than regular milk.
 An unopened can last 3 to 6 months past its best-by date.

-However, as soon as you open your can of evaporated milk, its lifespan becomes much shortened.
+However, as soon as you open your can of evaporated milk, its lifespan diminishes.
 You should finish it within 3-5 days of opening.
-This is regardless of whether you keep it in the fridge in an airtight container, or if you haven’t yet reached the best-by date.
+This is regardless of whether you keep it in the fridge in an airtight container or if you haven’t yet reached the best-by date.

-You may be completely lost on what to do with your evaporated milk, but there are so many recipes that will leave your mouth-watering and you coming back for more.
+You may be completely lost on what to do with your evaporated milk, but there are so many recipes that will leave your mouth watering and have you coming back for more.

 But it is important to remember to inspect your evaporated milk for any signs of it going bad before use, especially if you’ve gone past the best-by date.
 A can of evaporated milk lasts pretty long but be sure to use it all once you open the can within a span of 3-5 days.